Emperor Wudi of Han Dynasty Liu Che — An Aristocracy Challenger

 Unearthed Eaves Tile of the Han Dynasty, With Inscriptions "Le Wei Yang" (Eternal Happiness) — Fujian Museum (Photo by Dongmaiying)

-When Liu Che was 17 years old, he paid a visit to his sister’s palace, where he met a beautiful slave-born singer named Wei Zifu.
+When Liu Che was 17 years old, he visited his sister's palace, where he met a beautiful slave-born singer named Wei Zifu.

-Zifu’s younger brother Wei Qing, a slave-born hostler, was taken to the royal palace along with her, and then served as a guard of Emperor Wudi.
+Zifu's younger brother Wei Qing, a slave-born hostler, was taken to the royal palace along with her and then served as an imperial guard of the emperor.

-A few years later, this singer gave birth to Emperor Wudi's first child.
-Then she became his second queen after giving birth to the crown prince.
+This singer gave birth to Han Wudi's first child a few years later, and then she became his second queen after giving birth to the crown prince.

-Liu Che’s first queen Chen, whose mother played an important role in assisting him to get the throne, was abolished because of being jealous, arrogant, greedy, and childless.
+His first queen Chen, whose mother played an important role in assisting him in getting the throne, was abolished for being jealous, arrogant, greedy, and childless.

 Imperial Jade Seal of Queens of the Han Dynasty — Shaanxi History Museum (Photo by Dongmaiying)

-When Emperor Wudi decided to fight against Han’s strongest enemy Xiongnu, he sent four troops northward to the border separately and nominated Wei Qing as the commander of one army.
+When Han Wudi decided to fight against the empire's strongest enemy Xiongnu, he sent four troops northward to the border separately and nominated Wei Qing as the commander of one army.

-Wei Qing soon established Han’s strong cavalry troop; then with his nephew Huo Qubing, another exceptional general, they defeated Xiongnu several times, and largely extended Han’s territory northward and northwestward.
+In the next decade, Wei Qing and his nephew Huo Qubing, another exceptional general, defeated the Xiongnu several times and vastly extended Han's territory northward and northwestward.

 Unearthed Cavalry Figurines of the Western Han Dynasty — Xianyang Museum

-Meanwhile, Han’s realm largely extended southward and westward, through warfare and opening up the Silk Road by Zhang Qian.
-Most of the livable places within sight in China were under Emperor Wudi's dominance.
+Meanwhile, Han's realm largely extended southward and westward through warfare and the opening of the Silk Road by Zhang Qian.

-For those newly occupied large amounts of territories, Emperor Wudi migrated tens of thousands of soldiers and civilians to open up and cultivate those land for farming.
+For those newly occupied large territories, the emperor migrated tens of thousands of soldiers and civilians to open up and cultivate those lands for farming.

-This then became an important policy of feudal kingdoms in the history of China, which proved very efficient in stabilizing new territory and increasing food supply.
+This became an important policy of feudal kingdoms in history, which proved very efficient in stabilizing new territory and increasing the food supply.

 Land that was conquered by military forces, from that time on, gradually integrated and harmonized into the middle kingdom.

-Golden Seal that Emperor Wudi Awarded to the King of Dian, Who Surrendered to Han Empire in 109 BC — National Museum of China
+Golden Seal that Emperor Wu of Han Awarded to the King of Dian, Who Surrendered to Han Empire in 109 BC — National Museum of China

-Many wars had been initiated under the reign of Emperor Wudi, however, not all of those military actions were successful.
+Many military campaigns had been initiated under the emperor's reign; however, not all of those military actions were successful.

-After great, invincible generals Wei Qing and Huo Qubing all departed, Emperor Wudi nominated his favorite concubine’s brother as general and started some wars against small countries on the west of Han, and the rest forces of the Xiongnu.
+After great, invincible generals Wei Qing and Huo Qubing departed, the emperor nominated his favorite concubine's brother as general and initiated some wars against small countries on the west of Han and the rest of the forces of the Xiongnu.

-He proved to Emperor Wudi that a general should be trusted with his military achievement, not kinsfolk to any beautiful concubine.
+He proved to the emperor that a general should be trusted with his military achievement, not kinsfolk to any beautiful concubine.

-Besides, some of those wars that Emperor Wudi initiated in his later years were not justice.
+Besides, some of the wars that Han Wudi initiated in his later years were not justice.

-Unlike wars against Xiongnu that defended Han’s country and people, those wars for treasure brought Emperor Wudi many criticisms.
+Unlike wars against the Xiongnu that defended the Han country and people, those military campaigns for treasure brought Han Wudi many criticisms.

-Gilding Horse Unearthed from Mausoleum of Emperor Wudi, Modeled Using the Ferghana Horse — Maoling Museum
+Gilding Horse Unearthed from Mausoleum of Emperor Wu of Han, Modeled Using the Ferghana Horse — Maoling Museum

-When Emperor Wudi was old, he started to pursue immortality; thus, he was surrounded by many people who claimed themselves have magical power.
+When Han Wudi was old, he started to pursue immortality; thus, he was surrounded by many people who claimed to have magical powers.

-Some of those people planned to slander the current crown prince Liu Ju (128 BC — 91 BC), the first son of Emperor Wudi and Queen Wei Zifu.
+Some of those people planned to slander the current crown prince Liu Ju (128 BC — 91 BC), the first son of the emperor and Queen Wei Zifu.

 Inlaying Gold and Silver Bronze Crossbow (Nu Ji) of the Han Dynasty — Nanjing Museum (Photo by Dongmaiying)

-After these tragedies, Emperor Wudi published an Edict of Introspection, an article of self-criticism, in which he admitted and apologized for all the wrong things he had done in his entire life.
+After these tragedies, Han Wudi published an Edict of Introspection, an article of self-criticism, in which he admitted and apologized for all the wrong things he had done in his entire life.

-It was also the first time in the history of China that a powerful emperor completely admitted his faults to his people and sincerely apologized for everything.
+It was also the first time in the history of China that a powerful emperor ultimately admitted his faults to his people and sincerely apologized for everything.

-Then Emperor Wudi righted his wrongs and tried hard to amend damages that he brought to his people in his late years.
+Then he righted his wrongs and tried hard to amend the damages he brought to his people in his later years.

 Nominating A New Crown Prince After Murdering the Mother

-When he was over 60, Emperor Wudi met a beautiful woman on his tour, who then gave birth to a baby boy.
+When he was over 60, Han Wudi met a beautiful woman on his tour, who then gave birth to a baby boy.

-One year before Emperor Wudi departed, he nominated this boy Liu Fuling (94 BC — 74 BC) as the new crown prince, but he found an excuse to sentence this woman to death.
+One year before he departed, he nominated this boy Liu Fuling (94 BC — 74 BC), as the new crown prince, but he found an excuse to sentence this woman to death.

-He believed that a child emperor with a young, strong mother would jeopardize the empire, especially a beautiful young woman with no political experience.
+He believed a child emperor with a strong mother would jeopardize the empire, especially a young woman with no political experience.

-Then, Emperor Wudi nominated four of his trusted ministers as regents together, to assist his young crown prince.
+Then, he nominated four trusted ministers as regents to assist his young crown prince together.

-Emperor Wudi of Han passed away later and left his seven-year-old son, now the Emperor Zhao of Han, a huge kingdom with some talented and loyal regents.
+Han Wudi passed away later and left his seven-year-old son, now Emperor Zhao of Han, a vast kingdom with some talented and loyal regents.

-As he had expected, his smart crown prince and those loyal regents did a good job; they flourished the empire and brought stability and peaceful lives to their people.
+As he had expected, his brilliant crown prince and those loyal regents did a good job; they flourished the empire and brought stability and peaceful lives to their people.

-Maoling in Xianyang City of Shaanxi Province — Mausoleum of Liu Che the Emperor Wudi of Han
+Maoling in Xianyang City of Shaanxi Province — Mausoleum of Liu Che the Emperor Wu of Han

-Legacy of Liu Che the Emperor Wudi of Han
+Legacy of Liu Che the Emperor Wu of Han

-Under Emperor Wudi's reign, the Han Empire stepped into a more prosperous era, and the territory was expanded unprecedentedly.
+Under Han Wudi's reign, the Han Empire entered a more prosperous era, and the territory was expanded unprecedentedly.

-He made almost every nearby regime surrender or defeated, while most of those regimes later melted into Han’s culture.
+He defeated or made almost every nearby regime surrender, while most of those regimes later melted into Han culture.

-Emperor Wudi of Han was quite a challenger in the history of China, to aristocrat policy and theory of the bloodline.
-Slaves could be his queen and marshal, slum born people could be his powerful prime ministers.
+Slaves could be his queen and marshal, slum slum-born people could be his powerful prime ministers.

-Aristocrat clans were largely weakened when one's class origin was no longer a concern in his government.
+Aristocrat clans were vastly weakened when one's class origin was no longer a concern in his government.

-Besides being an excellent politician, Wudi was also a talented poet with many masterpieces.
+Besides being an excellent politician, he was also a talented poet with many eminent works.

 Meanwhile, he has been criticized for having initiated some unnecessary wars and killed many people because he believed in witchcraft in his later years.